Create and manage search engine accounts

 If you create keywords directly in the engine without specifying landing page URLs, during sync Search Ads 360 does the following depending on the type of engine account:

-- Google Ads, Bing Ads, and Yahoo!
+- Google Ads, Microsoft Advertising, and Yahoo!
 Japan: Nothing.
 Landing page URLs for keywords are optional in these engine accounts.

 - Baidu: If you didn't specify a landing page URL for mobile devices, Search Ads 360 uses the keyword's non-mobile URL.
 If you didn't specify a non-mobile URL for the keyword, Search Ads 360 copies a random landing page URL from an active ad in the ad group and adds it to the keyword.